openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 29. Let's have a look in the BFP, as it's imaged in the side arm.
 :star: In the BFP the apertures have the opposite effect as in the PIP.
 The AD is imaged into this plane while the FD limits the angles of the illuminating rays.
 We also see an image of the LED in the BFP.
-First: both apertures open.
+Top left: both apertures open.
-Second: FD closed, AD open.
+Top right: FD closed, AD open.
 The image is dimmer.
-Third: FD open, AD closed.
+Bottom left: FD open, AD closed.
 The illuminated area is smaller.
-Fourth: both apertures closed.
+Bottom right: both apertures closed.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_44.jpg" height="375">